Picture of HAHTravels

 A map of parking lots at Thingvillir in Iceland, a popular stop on the Golden Circle.

-Take a stroll through the paths of Thingvellir National park.
-Walk in between the European and North American tectonic plates.
-The picture below of the church with the red roof is Úlfljótsvatnskirkja.
-This is on Þingvallavatn, but you have to drive south from P1 to see it.
-If you are self-driving in Iceland, this is a beautiful drive around the lake.
+Take a stroll through the paths of Thingvellir National Park.
+Walk between the European and North American tectonic plates—a must-see attraction along the Golden Circle.
+For those planning their trip, the best time to visit Golden Circle Iceland offers seasonal highlights, with Thingvellir being especially beautiful in both summer’s greenery and winter’s frosty charm.
+The church with the red roof, Úlfljótsvatnskirkja, is located on Þingvallavatn, but you’ll need to drive south from P1 to see it.
+If you are self-driving in Iceland, this scenic drive around the lake is a real treat.

 FAQ’s about Thingvellir National Park: